SV VIKTORIA ASCHAFFENBURG

 Plenty of tickets will be available therefore through the online shop but for those of you who don't feel the anxious need to get your ticket organised weeks in advance, you can keep it traditional and present yourself at Box Office 4 (in front of the Stehtribüne) which opens about 75 minutes before kick-off.

 As is the norm in the Regionalliga, there's no complicated approach to ticket pricing and a flat-rate applies to all matches regardless of the quality of opposition facing Viktoria.
-Ticket prices to sit in the Haupttribüne (Blocks A-C) are €16 for adults, €14 for seniors and concessions; and children (aged 3-12) can get in for €6. €12 will get full-payers a place on the Stehtribüne terraces (Blocks I-J) with discounts seeing seniors and concessions paying €10 and children (aged 3-12 years) getting in for €3.
+Ticket prices to sit in the Haupttribüne (Blocks A-C) and Tortribünen (Blocks D-H) are €16 for adults, €14 for seniors and concessions; and children (aged 3-12) can get in for €6. €12 will get full-payers a place on the Stehtribüne terraces (Blocks I-J) with discounts seeing seniors and concessions paying €10 and children (aged 3-12 years) getting in for €3.

 If you like watching your football in a bit of comfort, it's €95 for adults to join the VIPs (Blocks B-C) with 13-18 year olds paying €40 and children (aged 3-12) €25.
 The VIP tent closes two hours after full-time.